Ladbon/Ladbon-LadbonLocalAI/README.md

 3. Create `docs`, `img`, and `models` subfolders in the same location
 4. Download GGUF models into the `models` folder (optional, for local inference)
 5. Run `Ladbon AI Desktop.exe`

+#### CUDA/GPU Support for Portable Executable

+If you want GPU acceleration with the portable executable:

+1. Make sure CUDA 12.9 (recommended) or compatible version is installed
+2. After downloading the portable app, run `copy_cuda_dlls.bat` to copy CUDA DLLs to the application
+3. Use `Launch_With_CUDA.bat` to start the application with GPU support

 ## Usage